 |Unlimited, non-prorated||120 nights||3-5 days||you need extra-soft, extra-firm or a split/custom mattress.||you are looking for a high quality memory foam mattress, but you’re not sure what firmness you need|

-Our Top Pick For Pregnant Women: Layla
+1. Overall Top Pick For Pregnant Women: Layla

 Layla is one of those all-around mattresses that is comfortable for most people, pregnant or not.